 Flynpovi has been shown to reduce polyamines in the GI tract in both the preclinical and clinical settings.
 In the study by Igantenko et al, the effect of CPP-1X alone and in combination with non-steroidal anti-inflammatory drugs (NSAIDs) sulindac or celecoxib on intestinal tumor number and grade and polyamine content was evaluated in ApcMin/+ mice (Ignatenko et al. 2008).
 Administration of CPP-1X in combination with sulindac was superior to each single agent at significantly (P < 0.05) decreasing putrescine, spermidine and total intestinal polyamine concentrations to below baseline levels in the ApcMin/+ mice.
 Additionally, in this study with the exception of the 0.5% CPP-1X treatment group, all treatment groups developed significantly (P<0.05) fewer tumors/animal than the control group.
 The combination treatment of 2% CPP-1X and sulindac suppressed intestinal tumorigenesis to a level that was not statistically significantly different from that for sulindac alone.
 Although sulindac alone produced a significant decrease in the number of intestinal tumors in ApcMin/+ mice, it did not reduce the percentage of high‑grade adenomas.
 However, the combination of CPP-1X and sulindac significantly (P<0.05) decreased the number of high-grade adenomas compared to the sulindac alone group.

 Additional Research Programs

-The company believes that PMI technology will have broad applicability beyond PDA.
+The company believes that PMI technology will have broad applicability beyond PDA, FAP and colorectal cancer.
 Early stage studies are underway in a variety of solid tumor models.